ChristopherDay/Gangster-Legends-V2/README.md

 3) Run the sql in sql.sql

+4) Open up dbconn.php and alter the connection string with your username, password and database name

-4) The game should now be made with some sample data
+5) The game should now be made with some sample data

-5) You can login with the username admin and the password adminPass
+6) You can login with the username admin and the password adminPass